top of page

 From left to right clockwise: hand probe soil sampling, an Acoustic Recording Unit (ARU) and an insect trap

-Over 3 to 4 years researchers and students will conduct soil sampling, monitor beneficial insects and bird biodiversity, and measure plant productivity on the enrolled sites.
+Since 2025 researchers and students have been conducting soil sampling, monitoring beneficial insects and bird biodiversity, and measuring plant productivity on the enrolled sites.

-Grower precision yield data (from the combine) will continue to be collected and analyzed each year.
+Grower precision yield data (from the combine) is collected and analyzed each year.

 bottom of page